archtelligence/github-copilot-diagram/README.md

 # 🧠 GitHub Copilot Diagram

-This repository demonstrates how GitHub Copilot can assist developers/architects in generating **Mermaid.js diagrams** — including flowcharts, sequence diagrams, and architecture visuals — using simple natural language prompts.
+This repository demonstrates how GitHub Copilot can assist developers/architects in generating **Diagram-as-Code** using **Mermaid.js** — including flowcharts, sequence diagrams, and architecture visuals — using simple natural language prompts.

 ## 🔍 What You'll Find